Pick a topic for today

 Discuss this topic during your toolbox talk.
 Make sure everyone on the team is knowledgeable of first-aid arrangements in place, where equipment and supplies are stored, emergency contacts when someone gets hurt badly enough that you need help from professionals instead of just yourself or a teammate.

+The right footwear for the job is important to prevent injuries and to keep our feet comfortable.
+Hazards that our feet can be exposed to in the workplace include falling objects, sharp objects underfoot, chemicals, water, heat and cold.
+The right footwear can also prevent accidents from slips, trips and falls.
 Protective footwear is designed to protect our feet from hazards like sharp objects, heat, cold, falling objects, and more.
 Now would be a good time to make sure your protective footwear is in great condition!

 37. Forklift Safety

 The use of forklifts in the workplace opens your team to risks such as injury and death.
 It is important for everyone on site, including those who are not operating a forklift, be made aware of basic safety practices that can help reduce these hazards.
 Make sure all employees know about blind spots with regard to forklifts so they're never caught off guard by one; always stay alert!

 This condition happens when you are exposed to temperatures below the freezing point of your skin.
 Frostbite can happen in cold wind, rain, or snow.
 The most common body parts to get frostbite are the cheeks, ears, nose, hands, and feet.
 Talk about how to protect yourself from frostbite and how to treat exposure.